March 10, 2022

 CANYONS

-Once my visit to the Hirabayashi site was complete, I decided it was time to get hiking in earnest.
+Once my visit to the Hirabayashi site was complete, I decided it was time to start hiking in earnest.
 I could see the outline of Mt.
 Lemmon in the distance and knew I had quite a bit of elevation coming up ahead.

 First up was Sycamore Canyon, which was incredibly lush and green amid the brown mountains.
 Leafy trees sat at the bottom of the canyon along with ample, clear water.
 If I hadn’t gone into town last night, this probably would have been the ideal spot to rest in the warm sunshine and set up camp.

 A sign near the bottom at a trail junction told me I was now in Palisades Canyon, and I swear it was one of the prettiest sites I’d witnessed thus far on the trail.
-The morning sun was bright and warm, and it was hard to believe a cold front and late spring storm was supposed to move in today.
+The morning sun was bright and warm, and it was hard to believe a cold front and late spring storm were supposed to move in today.
 It was just too beautiful.
 And there wasn’t a single cloud in the sky.

 Just knowing you are at the lowest point for the day and have a massive climb of 4,300 vertical feet ahead of you will make anyone want to soak it in and linger for far longer than necessary.
 But, honestly, my photos can’t do it justice.
 Palisades Canyon was stunning!